N4D MESH CONTROLLER

 Additional collection paths: decryptBackupAndExtractSecret (attempts to decrypt encrypted backup archives), extractNodeSecretFromIni (reads INI-format config files for secrets), tryDecryptZipEntries (targets password-protected ZIP archives), and jenkinsReadFile (reads arbitrary files via Jenkins workspace API).

-Persistence — Five Independent Mechanisms
+Persistence — Six Independent Mechanisms

 FunctionPath / MethodSurvives